Answered Here: Pressing Questions from Customers

 So-called “modern rarities” such as graded American Buffalo gold coins are not rare at all.
 Exploitative dealers buy newly minted coins from the U.S. Mint and send them to a grading service.
 For about $25 per coin, the service bestows a mint state (MS) score and places the coin in a plastic “slab” with an official certification of its condition.
-You can look more into other US gold coins for sale, especially those not slabbed if you want to pay lower premiums.
+You can look more into other old gold coins, especially those not slabbed if you want to pay lower premiums.
 These coins may not be considered the most popular gold coins out there, but you can't beat the price to obtain them.

 These coins are then sold to hapless investors at prices which are often hundreds of dollars higher than the melt value of gold.
 The buyer gets the bad news later, when it's time to re-sell the coin.
 Despite the salesperson's assurances and the fancy plastic holder, the coins don't fetch much, if any, higher premium than a regular – or as you wrote, “raw” – bullion coin.

 If you do it right, you'll invest in a standard bullion gold Buffalo coin at a price near the melt value, plus a small premium.
 And you should be able to sell it back to the dealer for more than the spot price.
 For example, Money Metals currently sells these coins at about 6% over spot and pays roughly a 2% premium when purchasing from customers.